 If a person or group believes that their First Amendment rights have been violated, they can sue a city.
 The primary means of bringing a First Amendment lawsuit against a city government is through 42 U.S.C. § 1983, usually referred to as a "Section 1983 claim."
-Section 1983 allows a person to bring suits concerning statutes, ordinances, regulations, customs, or usage that causes a deprivation of constitutional rights.
-196 The statute allows the plaintiff to seek money damages or equitable relief-which typically refers to either declaratory or injunctive relief.
-197 "Declaratory" relief is a court order declaring a law unconstitutional.
+Section 1983 allows a person to bring suits concerning statutes, ordinances, regulations, customs, or usage that causes a deprivation of constitutional rights.204 The statute allows the plaintiff to seek money damages (compensatory relief) or equitable, or prospective, relief-which typically refers to either declaratory or injunctive relief.205 "Declaratory" relief is a court order declaring a law unconstitutional.
 "Injunctive" relief is a court order requiring a city to stop enforcing an unconstitutional law.
+Punitive damages and attorneys' fees are also potential outcomes of a successful § 1983 claim.